dutertetimes/dutertetimes.github.io/_posts/news/president/2016-10-22-Report after State Visit to Brunei and China.md

 INA ANDOLONG/CNN PHILS.: Good evening, sir, and welcome back.
 In China, you announced a separation with the United States.
 What exactly, sir, do you mean by separation?
 And what actions, if any, will you take to formalize this pronouncement specifically—

-PRRD: You know, you have to take my words in the context of what I've been saying all along.
+DUTERTE: You know, you have to take my words in the context of what I've been saying all along.
 It's not severance of ties.
 When you say severance of ties, you cut the diplomatic relations.
 I cannot do that.
 Why?
 It's to the best interest of my country that we maintain that relationship.
 Why?
 Because there are many Filipinos in the United States of— well, Americans of Filipino ancestry.
 Why?
 Because the people of my country is not ready to accept.
 I said, separation.
 What I was really saying was separation of a foreign policy.
 In the past and until I became president, we always follow what the United States would give the cue.
 What he would give the cue that we are there, we are there,we follow, pasunud-sunod tayo.
 Hindi ako magsunod.

 For example, Russia came out with a statement that— there's a mention here that I had a talk with Medvedev, and they are ready to extend any and all assistance.
 So that if I would like to have an atomic bomb and if it is given to us, I'll bring it here.
 That is what it means.